 Industry analysis shows that just 20% of claimants drive almost 80% of plan costs with an average annual drug spend that is much higher than that of other claimants.
 Members in this group have, on average, twice to three times chronic conditions and take 8 or more medications.

 In reviewing the spending patterns of ASSOCIUM clients

-- High cost specialty medications, which make up 2% of total claims, account for 31% of total spend. (our specialty program is helping to reduce that figure)
+- High cost specialty medications, which make up .5% of total claims made, account for 15% of total spend. (our specialty drug program has helped to reduce that figure)